 Byrd Cattle Co. has been feeding VitaFerm® Concept•Aid in both the loose mineral and tub form now for three or four years, and has seen marked improvements in its conception rates, both A.I. and E.T.
 Ty said their IVF conception rates are also running close to their embryo transfer conception rates, something he gives a lot of credit to the use of feeding Concept•Aid.

 “I would also tell you we are making better embryos when we flush here, and the only change we have made the last 3-4 years is in the mineral,” he said.

 VitaFerm Concept•Aid is a vitamin and mineral supplement for beef cattle specifically designed for reproductive success when fed 60 days pre-calving through 60 days post-breeding.
 It is especially beneficial in A.I. and E.T. breeding programs.
-A key ingredient is Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility.
+A key ingredient is Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.